tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 If the proposer’s current known Unix time is less than the previous block's `Header.Time`, the proposer will sleep until its known Unix time exceeds it.

 This change will require amending the [defaultDecideProposal](https://github.com/tendermint/tendermint/blob/822893615564cb20b002dd5cf3b42b8d364cb7d9/internal/consensus/state.go#L1180) method.
-This method should now block until the proposer’s time is greater than the previous block's `Header.Time`.
+This method should now schedule a timeout that fires when the proposer’s time is greater than the previous block's `Header.Time`.
+When the timeout fires, the proposer will finally issue the `Proposal` message.

 #### Changes to the propose step timeout